oxpig/AntiFold/README.md

                         A string of temperatures e.g. '0.20 0.25 0.50' (default 0.20).
 Sampling temperature for amino acids.
 Suggested values 0.10, 0.15, 0.20, 0.25, 0.30.
 Higher values will lead to more diversity.
-  --limit_variation     Limit variation to as many mutations as expected from temperature sampling --extract_embeddings  Extract per-residue embeddings from AntiFold / ESM-IF1 --custom_chain_mode   Custom chain input (experimental, e.g. single chain, inclusion of antigen chain or any chains with ESM-IF1)
-  --exclude_heavy       Exclude heavy chain from sampling --exclude_light       Exclude light chain from sampling --batch_size BATCH_SIZE
+  --limit_variation     Limit variation to as many mutations as expected from temperature sampling --extract_embeddings  Extract per-residue embeddings from AntiFold / ESM-IF1 --custom_chain_mode   Run all specified chains (for antibody-antigen complexes or any combination of chains) --exclude_heavy       Exclude heavy chain from sampling --exclude_light       Exclude light chain from sampling --batch_size BATCH_SIZE